 Users submit when the segment happens to the extension, and the extension automatically skips segments it knows about.

-It also features an upvote/downvote system with a weighted random based distribution.
+It uses an upvote/downvote system with a weighted random based distribution.

 More information and links to the source code can be found here.